 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Medtronic, Palantir, Fulgent, and Yatsen and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Medtronic PLC (NYSE: MDT), Palantir Technologies, Inc. (NYSE: PLTR), Fulgent Genetics, Inc. (NASDAQ: FLGT), and Yatsen Holding Ltd. (NYSE: YSG).
+NEW YORK, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Medtronic PLC MDT, Palantir Technologies, Inc. PLTR, Fulgent Genetics, Inc. FLGT, and Yatsen Holding Ltd. YSG.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: June 8, 2019 – May 25, 2022